sixty-north/cosmic-ray/docs/index.md

 Likewise you can run with `py.test` like this:

 ```
-cosmic-ray load cosmic-ray.pytest.conf
+cosmic-ray load cosmic-ray.pytest.local.conf
 ```

-The report will be available from the `adam_tests.pytest` session:
+The report will be available from the `adam_tests.pytest.local` session:

 ```
 cosmic-ray dump adam_tests.pytest | cr-report